R

 }

-This example is based on SHARCNET's Using R and MPI.
+This example was based on Princeton's Using R on the Research Computing Clusters repository.

 Using your own R packages§